 You can find a financial advisor in your area or speak with a qualified local tax advisor to learn more about how any nonqualified withdrawal may affect you based on your unique situation.

 What Are My Investment Options?

-Minnesota’s direct-sold 529 plan offers a variety of investment options designed for people with different risk levels and investment knowledge.
-Those who want to take a hands off approach and leave investment decisions to the professionals might be interested in the plan’s age-based portfolios.
-These options automatically switch their asset allocation—mix of stocks, bonds and other securities it invests in—over time.
-When your child is young, the portfolio aims for strong returns by investing in mostly stock mutual funds, also known as equity funds.
+Minnesota’s direct-sold 529 plan offers a variety of investment options designed for people with different levels of risk tolerance and investment knowledge.
+Those who want to take a hands-off approach and leave investment decisions to the professionals might be interested in the plan’s age-based portfolios.
+These options automatically adjust their asset allocation - mix of stocks, bonds and other securities it invests in - over time.
+When your child is young, the portfolio aims for strong returns by investing mostly in equities.
 However, it shifts gears to invest in generally safer options such as bond funds as your beneficiary gets closer to the college years.

 In addition, most multi-fund options also allow you to choose an investment strategy that meets your needs.
 Some multi-fund portfolios invest in index funds, which track a benchmark market index and aim to reflect its performance.
 These generally have low expense ratios.
-Others invest in actively-managed funds.
+Others invest in actively managed funds.
 In this case, investment managers aim to beat the market by using their own research and knowledge in deciding how to build the fund.
 These generally have higher expense ratios.

-Single-fund portfolios invest entirely in one underlying fund and each one has its own objective.
+Single-fund portfolios invest entirely in one underlying fund, each of which has its own objective.